james-stevens/dnsflsk/README.md

 * dnspython - v1.16.0 (`pip install dnspython`)
 * Flask - v1.1.1 (`pip install Flask`)

+Installing `nginx` or `Python` needs to be done using your O/S level install procedure.

 But it doesn't do anything tricky, so any reasonably recent version will probably work.

 If you feel like it, leave a comment in the [first issue](https://github.com/james-stevens/dnsflsk/issues/1) called `Just for chatting`